claudiobailon/data-structures-and-algorithms/README.md

 ![Whiteboard](challenges/src/test/resources/06whiteboard.png)

 ## Linked List Part Three
-This is adds the llKthFromTheEnd method.
+This adds the llKthFromTheEnd method.

 ### Challenge
 Write a new method that takes in k and returns the value of the kth from the end node of a linked list.